 Paul's expert tip: Try the Bosner to go –a Bratwürstel of either one or two sausages with onion, parsley, mustard and curry sauce.
 Delicious!

 Every year during the run-up to November, one of Portugal's tastiest and most emblematic snacks hits the streets.
 November 11 is St Martin's Day (Dia de Sao Martinho) and the Portuguese celebrate by munching on roasted chestnuts, or castanhas.
-In Lisbon and across the country mobile braziers appear on pavements and terraces and in parks and squares, where jovial vendors can be seen splitting the shells of these sweet, oaky nuts before slowly roasting them till they're hot and crunchy.
+In Lisbon, for example on Praca D. Pedro IV, and across the country mobile braziers appear on pavements and terraces and in parks and squares, where jovial vendors can be seen splitting the shells of these sweet, oaky nuts before slowly roasting them till they're hot and crunchy.
 Sold as a dozen and presented in a paper bag, this popular take away is available right through the winter and follows a centuries-old tradition.
+The telephone number listed here is for the Turismo de Lisboa Visitors & Convention Bureau, Rua do Arsenal, 21.
+They can explain more about Dia de Sao Martinho and the customs surrounding the festival.

 Recommended for Street Food because: Healthy and nutritious, roasted chestnuts make an ideal traditional snack between sightseeing the city.